Scranton State School for the Deaf: History

 Reverend Jacob Koehler established the school in 1880.
 In 1913, by authority of a state legislative act, the Commonwealth took control of the school renaming it the Pennsylvania State Oral School for the Deaf.
 It was subsequently renamed the Scranton State School for the Deaf in 1976.

 The passage of the Education for All Handicapped Children Act in 1975 by the federal government categorized state-operated schools as SSSD as not as preferred compared to local school districts providing education for the deaf.
 SSSD superintendent James Fricke stated that this could make the school unviable.

 In 1979 consultant Dr. Neal V. Musmano argued that SSSD should add a junior college department that grants associate degrees.

 In 2009 Governor of Pennsylvania Ed Rendell proposed a budget which would remove all funding for the school.
 Area state representatives opposed this.

 Times Leader argued that lawmakers should study carefully the merits of the institution and whether it should be closed before making a decision.

 Campus

-The campus school is in the Green Ridge portion of Scranton and had 10 acre of space.
+The school campus was in the Green Ridge portion of Scranton and had 10 acre of space.